Install-Package Npm -Version 3.5.2

 9e2a2bb nodejs/node-gyp#831 email@example.com: Improved *BSD support. (@bnoordhuis)

-Showing the top 1 GitHub repositories that depend on Npm:
+Showing the top 1 popular GitHub repositories that depend on Npm: